Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

         - Likewise create the second virtual machine and select the network that you just created
     - RDP to the VMs
         - From server dashboard `-> Add roles and features > server roles, check web server IIS` and then install.
-        - Create a notepad file for html.` C:> inetpub > wwwroot> here create a new folder **videos** > default.html` Now if you go and type the `ip address/videos/default.html` you will be able to see the html page
+        - Create a notepad file for html.` C:> inetpub > wwwroot> here create a new folder videos > default.html` Now if you go and type the `ip address/videos/default.html` you will be able to see the html page
         - You can then repeat the same step on the second VM and create the folder `images` instead of videos
 - Create Azure application gateway and implement URL pathways routing
     - Search for this resource by typing **application gateway** from the dashboard
     - Configurations
         - Tier Standard V2
         - You can select autoscaling, this will scale based on the demand, for now you can select no
+        - Availability zone, none
+        - Go inside the virtual network resource that you created before and in addition to the default subnet, add a new application subnet /24.
+Note that this new subnet must be an empty subnet
 - Add the VMs to the backend pool